-In the figure on the left, temperate glaciers with greater mass balance gradients are represented by the shallower lines; more mass is transferred from the top to the bottom of the glacier.
+In the figure above, temperate glaciers with greater mass balance gradients are represented by the shallower lines; more mass is transferred from the top to the bottom of the glacier.
 Cold, polar-type glaciers with smaller mass balance gradients are represented by the steeper lines.

 Mass balance through time

 The Cumulative mass balance is the mass of the glacier at a stated time, relative to its mass at some earlier time.
 Some glaciers have mass balance measurements going back decades, which means that scientists can analyse how mass balance is changing over time.

 These measurements give us detailed information about climate change, as glaciers are sensitive ‘barometers’ to our changing world.
 Usually, the net mass balance over the balance year is plotted on a graph.
 There are several projects monitoring glaciers all over the world, and these analyses show that glacier mass balance is generally decreasing (becoming more negative) over time.

 In Europe, European Environment Agency has records of many glaciers, and makes their cumulative mass balance measurements publically available.
 The Glaciers (CLIM 007) analysis shows that the vast majority of European glaciers are receding, with the rate of recession accelerating since the 1980s.